Course Content and Outcome Guide for ENG 213

 - Special Fee:

 Course DescriptionExplores fiction, creative non-fiction, poetry, drama, myth, and other texts from Latin America.
 Includes works from many cultures and ethnicities from Latin America, including indigenous peoples.
 All readings are in English.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course